mattlehrer/ev-routing/README.md

    1. Start with assuming flat road and constant speed at the average according to the route data.
    2. Later, improve the estimate:
       1. Use the simulation model from [Genikomsakis, K. N., & Mitrentsis, G. (2017)](https://www.sciencedirect.com/science/article/pii/S1361920915302881).
 A computationally efficient simulation model for estimating energy consumption of electric vehicles in the context of route planning applications.
 Transportation Research Part D: Transport and Environment, 50, 98–118. https://doi.org/10.1016/j.trd.2016.10.014.
-      2. Use the [Dynamometer Drive Schedules](https://www.epa.gov/vehicle-and-fuel-emissions-testing/dynamometer-drive-schedules) from the EPA.
+      2. Use the [Common Artemis Driving Cycles](https://dieselnet.com/standards/cycles/artemis.php) developed for European real-world driving patterns.
 8. Add charging station locations with available ports and pricing.
 9. Calculate cheapest route with charging.
 10. Show the route, the pricing, and the energy consumption.